fetz-selby/healthera-alpha/README.md

 ## How to Run
 Download and install [Docker](https://www.docker.com/get-started).
-Navigate to the project root directory and run `docker-compose -up` from your terminal.
+Navigate to the project root directory and run `docker-compose up` from your terminal.

 Navigate to your web browser and enter `http://localhost:3000`